jcyesc/linux-kernel-development-101/labs/kernel-intro/ch14-processes/README.md

 - Multi-user
 - Multi-processor

-In a multi-process operating system, an process compete for the resources below:
+In a multi-process operating system, a process compete for the resources below:

 - CPU time
 - Memory
 - File and Filesystems
 - Peripheral devices such as Network card, speakers, mic, serial and parallel ports, etc.

 The `scheduler` is one of the most important parts of the operating sysstem.
 Its job is to coordinate the assigment of CPUs to the processes in a timely and orderly